kubukoz/tagless-repro/README.md

 [E]     ...
 14 more
 ```

 (that's bloop output, but I've been able to reliably get this issue every time running from a native-packager generated script or from sbt).

-Couldn't get it to fail like that in scastie.
+Also got a Scastie: https://scastie.scala-lang.org/UqkDN6TERKyoTnLvwwl9vg

 Tried OpenJDK 8, 11 and 14, as well as GraalVM 20 (JDK11).